-You’ve probably hear about this magical cream that helps to prevent chafing and saddle sores.
+You’ve probably heard about this magical cream that helps to prevent chafing and saddle sores.

 It’s called chamois cream or pronounced as shammy cream.

 There are many chamois creams available today.
 While they all achieve the same objective, the way they’re made might be different especially with the ingredients involved.